sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 In addition, WideWorld Importers has learned that their <a href="https://learn.microsoft.com/en-us/azure/azure-sql/database/local-dev-experience-sql-database-emulator?view=azuresql">developers can each have a local running instance of the Azure SQL Database offering in a local emulator</a>.
 This allows each developer to follow the newly established DevOps process they are setting up in the IT department.

 > The Azure SQL Platform is constantly evolving.
-You can <a href="https://learn.microsoft.com/en-us/azure/azure-sql/database/doc-changes-updates-release-notes-whats-new?view=azuresql">find a list of the latest improvements at this reference</a>.
+You can <a href="https://learn.microsoft.com/en-us/azure/azure-sql/database/doc-changes-updates-release-notes-whats-new?view=azuresql">find a list of the latest improvements at this reference</a>. <i>Note that the information that follows is accurate as of 10/23/2022</i>.

 As WideWorld Importers works through the process of evaluating workloads for Azure SQL Database, they are faced with various choices and decisions.